-Answer: Vulnerability is the weakness in the system, Exploit is successful attack using the vulnerbality
+Answer: Vulnerability is the weakness in the system, Exploit is successful attack using the vulnerability

 Q72) What is Encryption?

-Answer: Process of converting human readable content to unreadable junk values using a special keys
+Answer: Process of converting human-readable content to unreadable junk values using special keys

 Q73) What is Encoding?

-Answer: Process of converting human readable content to unreadable junk values using a special algorithim
+Answer: Process of converting human-readable content to unreadable junk values using a special algorithm

 Q74) What are the steps in hacking?